-(iv) On 19 September 2014, Wuhan Property Management, Tianiin Property Management, Dalian Property Management and Yantai Property Management entered into a property management agreement with the Group to provide management service at RMB1,011,000, RMB766,000, RMB644,000 and RMB79,000 per annum respectively for a three-year period commencing from 19 September 2014.
-During the year ended 31 December 2015, management fee expenses to Wuhan Property Management, Tianjin Property Management, Dalian Property Management and Yantai Property Management were RMB1,011,000, RMB830,000, RMB444,000 and RMB39,000, respectively (2014: RMB288,000, RMB1,200,000, RMB160,000 and RMB16,000, respectively).
+During the year ended 31 December 2016, management fee expenses paid to Tianjin Property Management, Dalian Property Management, Wuhan Property Management and Yantai Property Management were RMB593,000, RMB534,000, RMB245,000 and nil, respectively (2015: RMB830,000, RMB444,000, RMB1,011,000 and RMB39,000, respectively).

-In the opinion of the directors of the Company, the transactions between the Group and Wuhan Property Management, Tianjin Property Management, Dalian Property Management, Yantai Property Management were conducted in the ordinary and usual course of business and on terms and conditions similar to those entered into with unrelated parties.
+In the opinion of the directors of the Company, the transactions between the Group and Tianjin Property Management, Dalian Property Management, Wuhan Property Management and Yantai Property Management were conducted in the ordinary and usual course of business and on terms and conditions similar to those entered into with unrelated parties.